bleonheart/Lilia/documentation/docs/libraries/lia.config.md

 **Purpose**

-Saves configuration values to the database.
+Saves configuration to the database.

 **Parameters**